Little Free Library FAQs

 Starting a Library

-If you are anxious, put the Library in a highly visible spot with lots of lights.
-Consider installing the Library on a mobile platform so that you can wheel it closer to your home or indoors at night.
+If you are anxious, put the library in a highly visible spot.
+Don’t put it in a public park where no one will see if someone vandalizes it.
+Rather, install it in the front yard of a home beneath a bright light.
+Consider installing the library on a mobile platform so that you can wheel it closer to your home or indoors at night.
 Have many people using it and looking out for it.
 If something does happen, alert the local authorities and tell all of your friends and neighbors what has happened.
 Ask for help.
 If you’re a registered steward, join the private Facebook group of your fellow stewards and ask for advice.
 Check out our blog for more information and examples of how stewards have handled vandalism.

 Remember that the purpose of a Little Free Library is to share books, so perhaps the person taking all the books doesn’t have any at home, or is distributing them to others in their apartment complex, school, or retirement community.
 Over the years we’ve heard from many stewards who’ve discovered that a book “thief” really wasn’t a thief at all.